-Tunisia has a lot to offer, if you are looking to spend a relaxing and fun holiday trip with your family: wonderful weather any time during the year, warm-hearted and welcoming locals and a great range of landscapes.
-You can discover fine sand beaches, the Sahara Desert, rock mountain oasis and salt lakes as well as palm tree gloves.
-Tunisia is a very small country which allows you to easily get around the country in just a few days.
-This holiday will certainly give you enough memories that will last for a lifetime.
+Tunisia has a lot to offer if you're looking for a relaxing and fun-filled family holiday - beautiful weather all year round, warm-hearted and welcoming locals and a wide variety of landscapes.
+There are fine sandy beaches, the Sahara desert, rocky mountains and salt lakes, as well as many palm trees.
+Tunisia is a very small country, so it's easy to get around in just a few days.
+A holiday here will give you memories to last a lifetime.

-Against to the common belief, Tunisia isn’t that far.
-Flying to Djerba, Tunis or Enfindah will take you a little less than three hours which is comparable to flying to Stockholm (2h 45m) or to Rome (2h 10m).
+Contrary to popular belief, Tunisia is not that far away.
+A flight to Djerba, Tunis or Enfidah will take you just under three hours, which is comparable to a flight to Stockholm (2h45m) or Rome (2h10m).

-Tunisia is stable and totally safe to visit.
-The locals are known to be very friendly and you and your family will feel very comfortable and relaxed.
-However, before heading there for the first time, it is recommendable to check some basic tips and tricks to make your holiday more enjoyable.
-As the country is famous for its stunning beaches and many people from the North and Europe often visit places like Djerba to enjoy the sun, you can expect a lot of beachgoers.
-Given that Tunisia is a Muslim country, they expect their locals and guests to dress appropriately.
-By now, many cities have become more open-minded and you can get away with regular shirts and shorts, but keep in mind to respect their culture.
+Tunisia is a stable country and it is completely safe to visit.
+The locals are known to be very friendly and families feel comfortable and relaxed here.
+However, before you visit for the first time, it's a good idea to pick up a few basic tips and tricks to make your holiday more enjoyable.
+With the country renowned for its beautiful beaches, and many northerners and Europeans often heading to places like Djerba to soak up the sun, you can expect to find plenty of beach-goers.
+As Tunisia is a Muslim country, they expect their residents and guests to dress appropriately.
+Many cities are now more open-minded and you can wear ordinary shirts and shorts, but remember to be respectful of their culture.

-As Tunisia borders are part of the Sahara, cities like Hammamet can get up to 46°C. It is better to visit Tunisia in autumn or winter (September – March) to avoid the heat in the summer.
+As Tunisia borders are part of the Sahara, cities like Hammamet can reach temperatures of up to 46°C. It is better to visit Tunisia in autumn or winter (September – March) to avoid the summer heat.

-Warm waters, sunny skies - Tunisia is known for its warm waters, sunny skies and 800 miles of coastline making watersports a very convenient family activity.
-You can choose from many activities: snorkelling, scuba diving, jet-skiing, waterskiing and wakeboarding for sporty kids and parasailing, banana boating and tubing for adventurous kids.
-Another option could be visiting one of Tunisia's waterparks such as Carthageland – a theme park offering shows, rides and many other water-based attractions.
+Warm waters, sunny skies - Tunisia is known for its warm waters, sunny skies and 1,200 kilometres of coastline, making water sports a popular family activity here.
+There are plenty of activities to choose from, including snorkelling, scuba diving, jet-skiing, water-skiing and wakeboarding for the sport lovers, and parasailing, banana-buoys and tubing for the thrill seekers.
+You can also visit one of Tunisia's water parks, such as Carthageland, which is an amusement park with shows, rides and many other water attractions.

-Desert camel rides – Try desert camel rides with your kids and trek into the Sahara Desert.
-During most of the guided tours, you can even wear a traditional outfit with a headscarf and take a postcard-perfect photo against the dunes if you like to.
-You will enjoy stunning views of sand dunes on a fun, bumpy ride.
+Camel rides in the desert - Try out a camel ride in the desert with your children and take a trek through the Sahara Desert.
+On most guided tours, you can even wear traditional dress with a scarf and take a souvenir photo against the dunes.
+You'll enjoy breathtaking views of the sand dunes on a fun and bumpy ride.

-A day trip to Sidi Bou Said – The small village Sidi Bou Said is certainly one of the most beautiful spots in Tunisia.
-The cliff-top village is famous for its distinctive blue-and-white colour scheme, narrow streets and its stunning views of azure waters.
-In fact, the distinctive architecture is a result of Spanish and Muslim influx in the 16th century.
-You and your family will discover bright white houses with blue doors and windows adorned with gorgeous pink and purple flowers.
-As this village is the main tourist attraction in Tunisia, you may want to go there first thing in the morning to escape the crowds.
+A day trip to Sidi Bou Saïd - The small village of Sidi Bou Saïd is certainly one of the most beautiful places in Tunisia.
+This cliff-top village is famous for its blue and white colours, narrow streets and breathtaking views over the sparkling blue waters.
+In fact, its distinctive architecture is the result of the influx of Spaniards and Muslims to the country in the 16th century.
+You can see dazzling white houses with blue doors and windows, adorned with beautiful pink and purple flowers.
+As this village is Tunisia's main tourist attraction, consider visiting in the morning to avoid the crowds.

-Star Wars film sets, Ong Jemal – In case you are a fan of the Star Wars film series, then you might know the planet Tatooine, a dusty desert inhabited by mysterious creatures.
-But you will probably be surprised that Tatooine is a real-life location in Tunisia in an area named Tataouine.
-Many of the original film sets filmed in Tunisia remained standing and are a very popular tourist attraction in the country.
+Star Wars scenes, Ong Jemal - If you're a fan of the Star Wars film series, you may be familiar with the planet Tatooine, a dusty desert inhabited by mysterious creatures.
+You might be surprised to learn that Tatooine is in fact a real place in Tunisia, in a region called Tataouine.
+Many of the original film sets shot in Tunisia have been preserved and are a popular tourist attraction in the country.